 These scented shelf liners are certainly a different choice from your typical shelving liners, but are they right for you?
 If you live in an older house with musty furniture (particularly drawers and cabinets), these liners could really help you make the place your own.

 Of course, if you’re not a fan of lavender, you’re out of luck.
 Unfortunately, this is the only scent they make.
 However, if you do love lavender, you’ll love the French blend they chose to infuse these paper liners with.
-Check them out!
+Check them out here at Amazon!

 Duck Brand Select Grip Easy Liner Non-Adhesive Shelf Liner